jamespotz/jamespotz.github.io/src/contents/post-1.md

 The Z shell (Zsh) is a Unix shell that can be used as an interactive login shell and as a command interpreter for shell scripting.
 Zsh is an extended Bourne shell with a large number of improvements, including some features of Bash, ksh, and tcsh.

 I love zsh I' ve been using the shell for a long time and my favorite theme is powerlevel10k.
-It was great and all but I wanted something differen something less of a hassle to configure and has autosuggestions and syntax highlighting built in.
+It was great and all but I wanted something different something less of a hassle to configure and has autosuggestions and syntax highlighting built in.
+Then comes Fish.

 ## Fish